yshmarov/yshmarov.github.io/_posts/2021-10-28-meta-tags-without-a-gem.md

 💡 There are many tags and it can seem a bit overwhelming to set them all.
 First focus on the more important meta tags, than do the other ones.

-💡 Open Graph image generator sounds like a good indie SaaS idea:
+💡 Open Graph image generator sounds like a good SaaS idea:

 ![alt text](assets/images/meta-tags-opengraph-generator.png)